Persona AI.

 approach

-Built Lumi as four repos that move together.
-A Python backend on Postgres holds memory and state.
+Built Persona AI as four repos that move together.
+A Python/FastAPI backend on Postgres + pgvector holds memory and powers RAG.
 A React web client and a Kotlin Android app talk to it over a private tunnel.
 Voice activation runs on-device — no audio leaves the user's machine.
 Marketing site on Cloudflare Pages keeps load-times sub-second worldwide.

 outcome